For many people these free security tools are more than enough protection.

 Given a choice between spending on security software or a backup service, I’d pick the latter every time.

 You should make more than one type of back-up.
 Say, a cloud service and a local hard drive or server.
-Ideally that would be a removable hard drive that you can store from your computer.
+Ideally that would be a removable hard drive that you can store it away from your computer.

-With back-up in place you can recover from common attacks.
+With one or more good back-ups in place you can recover from common attacks.
 You can buy commercial security products and services that include back-up as part of their deal.

 Were you should spend on security